 Hi.
 I’m Melissa

-Finding the right therapist in New York City can feel overwhelming.
-I’ve often thought there should be therapist speed-dating events—quick introductions to help you find someone you truly connect with.
-That connection is essential for feeling safe, understood, and supported.
-Once you find a therapist who seems like a good fit, therapy can give you a sense of hope, but it can also feel very vulnerable, stirring up deep emotions.
+Once you find a therapist who seems like a good fit, therapy can give you a sense of hope, but it can also stir up vulnerability — fear, self-doubt, even shame.
 We can experience intense feelings of shame when we open up about our fears, shortcomings, and losses.
-I aim to create a space where you do not feel alone when sharing your pain.
-It is important to me to help you feel safe, understood, and some hope that together we can find a way forward.
+I aim to create a space where those feelings aren’t so isolating.
+Where you can be real about what’s hurting and feel deeply understood as we sort through it together.

 My private office is centrally located in Manhattan, in the neighborhood of Murray Hill, not far from Grand Central Station.
+Scroll down to see more details about my background.

 My Education and Experience